-Conditional admission may be granted upon approval of the Program Admissions Committee, the Dean of the Dreeben School of Education, and the Dean, Graduate Studies and Research.
-Criteria and time limit for removing conditions will be specified in the letter of admission and in compliance with the graduation requirements of the current catalog.
+Conditional admission may be granted upon approval by the Program Admissions Committee, the Dean of the College or School, and the Dean of Research and Graduate Studies.
+Criteria and time limit for removing conditions will be specified in the letter of admission and in compliance with specific program criteria and the graduation requirements of the current catalog.

-A student under conditional admission may be administratively dropped from the program for less than standard performance in any area during the first two regular semesters of attendance.
-Request for regular admission status must be made upon completion of admissions requirements and no later than the end of the second semester of study.
-A student may not attend classes for more than two semesters under conditional status.
+A student under conditional admission may be dismissed from the program for less than standard performance in any area during the first two regular semesters of attendance and as further defined by conditions imposed by the program.
+Request for regular admission status must be made upon completion of admissions requirements and no later than the end of the second semester of study, or as defined by the requirements of the program.
+Students may not attend classes for more than two semesters under conditional status.